schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | IPv4 Configuration Type | `Static IPv4`     |
 | IPv4 Address            | `192.168.40.1/24` |

-### Configure Interface DHCP
+### VLAN Interface DHCP

-You might want to adjust the DHCP ranges depending on your needs.
-I like `x.x.x.100-199` for dynamic and `x.x.x.10.10-99` for static IP address assignments.
+I personally use the convention `x.x.x.100-199` for dynamic and `x.x.x.10.10-99` for static IP address assignments.
+You might want to amend these ranges to your requirements.

 ![Screenshot of VLAN interface DHCP configuration](vlan-interface-dhcp-configuration.png)